krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

       It's all part of the same
 > blockquote.
 >
-Use a blankline for a separate paragraph.
-The > on this line is optional due to support for line wrapping and since there is a > on the preceeding line.
+Use a blank line for a separate paragraph.
+The > on this line is optional due to support for line wrapping and since there is a > on the preceding line.

-Since a blockquote is a block-level element, blockquotes can exist within blockquotes.
+Since a blockquote is a block-level element, block quotes can exist within block quotes.

 > This is the blockquote which contains
 > > a blockquote which contains